 Life insurance provides a way to transfer wealth or to hedge against the risk of a premature death.
 If you die, life insurance provides financial security, so your family can continue making mortgage payments, college tuition payments and other expenses necessary to continue your family’s lifestyle without the benefit of your income.
 A life insurance policy is essentially a contract between the policyholder and the insurer agreeing that if the policyholder makes premium payments the insurance company will pay out a preset amount to an insured’s beneficiaries.

-How do I know that I need life insurance?
+How do you know that you need life insurance?

 If you and your spouse have financial obligations like a mortgage that depend on your income for continued payment, life insurance is a way to facilitate payment of that obligation if you pass away.

-Can I rely on social security benefits instead of life insurance?
+Can you rely on social security benefits instead of life insurance?

 Survivor benefits under a social security policy are only paid if the surviving spouse has dependent children under the age of 18 or if the surviving spouse is age 60 or above.
 This criteria means families may face a considerable period of time without social security benefits.
 Even if your surviving loved ones qualify for social security survivor benefits, the government imposes a “family cap”, so the amount received does not meet the needs of most families.

-Why do I need to be aware of the contestable period?
+Why do you need to be aware of the contestable period?

 Can a life insurance policy be cancelled without notice?

 No, the insurance company must provide written notice if a policyholder is in jeopardy of having a policy cancelled because of non-payment of premiums.
 The life insurance company must provide notice to the policyholder before the expiration of the grace period regarding the need to make the premiums current.